Introduction – SSC Exam

 SSC Exam Eligibility

 To be eligible, aspirants must fulfill the following SSC exam eligibility criteria described by the officials of the Staff Selection Commission.
-Given below are the general SSC exam eligibility criteria that will help you to apply for a particular exam as per your educational qualification, nationality, and age limit.
+Given below are the general SSC exam eligibility criteria that will help you to apply for a particular exam as per your educational qualification, nationality and age limit.

 - Nationality: An aspirant must be an Indian citizen.